-A "command" is simply a predefined transaction stored in a list in ACM.
+A "command" is simply a predefined transaction stored in a list in the Anybus Configuration Manager.
 This simplifies common operations by allowing transactions to be stored and reused.

 Frame Object

 "Frame objects" are low level entities used to compose a transaction (see above).
 A frame object can represent a fixed value (a constant), a range of values (limit objects), a block of data or a calculated checksum.